-4. Underestimating the Power of Right Resource
+4. Underestimating the Power of Right Human Resource

 An important part of the HR department of any organization is to conduct skill assessments of employees on a regular basis.
-It will help them pick the right person to reward and identify the remiss for the penalty.
+It will help them pick the right person to reward and identify the remiss of the penalty.
 Also, it is essential to understand the capability of the employee before delegating any assignment.

 5. Overemphasizing Recent Performances

 This is one of the most common mistakes that HRs make.
-When the employees are evaluated based on their recent performance only, there is a great chance of overvalued or undervalued.
+When the employees are evaluated based on their recent performance only, there is a great chance of being overvalued or undervalued.

 “This can lead to an inaccurate and unfair assessment when it comes to reviewing an employee’s performance.”